rust-lang/rust-by-example/examples/type/literals/input.md

 Numeric literals can be type annotated by adding the type as a suffix, with the exception of `uint` that uses the `u` suffix and `int` that uses the `i` suffix.

-The type of unsuffixed literals will depend on how they are used, if no constraint exists they will default to a signed pointer size type.
+The type of unsuffixed literals will depend on how they are used.
+If no constraint exists, integer literals will default to `int`, and floating point literals will default to `f64` .

 {literals.play}